The Best Carne Asada (Flat-Iron Steak)

 - Note: if you want to save some marinade BEFORE you add the meat to use, you absolutely can but not after the meat is added.

-- The following day take out the meat from the fridge and let it come to room temp for at least 30-60 minutes.
-Remove the steak from the marinade and discard the excess (if any).
-I don't usually have much left.
+- The next day, remove the meat from the fridge and let it come to room temp for at least 30 to 60 minutes.
+Remove the steak from the marinade and discard the excess marinade (if any).
+I usually don't have much left.

-- Note: you can cook it on a cast iron pan. a grill pan, or a BBQ.
+- Note: you can cook the steak on a cast iron pan, a grill pan, or directly on a BBQ.

-- I place my steak in the pan (make sure it sizzles) and cook it for 3 minutes on each side (or until 135F).
+- I place my steak in the pan (make sure it sizzles) and cook it for 3 minutes on each side (or until a meat thermometer reads 135F).

-- Take the steak off the pan and rest it for 5-7 minutes on a board or plate.
-I like using a board.
+- Take the steak off the pan and let it rest on a plate or clean cutting board for 5 to 7 minutes.

-- Slice it thinly AGAINST the grain for best results.
-Enjoy as is with a side of mashed potatoes, veggies or salad or on tacos.
+- Slice the steak thinly AGAINST the grain for best results.
+Enjoy as is with a side of mashed potatoes and veggies or in a salad or on tacos.

-- Feel free to make a chimichurri sauce or simply add a sliver of herbed salted butter to melt on top.
-I spooned over olive oil mixed with garlic + herbs for presentation.
+- Feel free to make a chimichurri sauce or simply add a sliver of herbed, salted butter to melt on top.
+I spooned over olive oil mixed with garlic and herbs for presentation.